Download the MySQL source code, version 5.1.24 or later from http://dev.mysql.com/downloads/mysql/5.1.html#source and extract it.

 plugin-load, or issue any

-executable that you compiled will contain the new
+mysqldexecutable that you compiled will contain the new InnoDB Plugin features.

 Note: To fully exploit the performance improvements discussed in Section 7.2, “Faster Locking for Improved Scalability”, the InnoDB Plugin source code and build process makes some compile-time tests of platform capabilities to automatically use instructions for atomic memory access where available.
 If this logic fails, you may need to contact MySQL support.